LANS: A Layout-Aware Neural Solver for Plane Geometry Problem: Conclusion

 \section{Conclusion}

-We propose a layout-aware neural solver LANS to understand and fuse complex layouts of plane geometry diagrams, thus promoting geometric logic reasoning.
-Benefiting from the multimodal layout-aware pre-training, consisting of the SSP and PMP, LANS is endowed with abilities of global relationship cognition and cross-modal point alignment.
-In the training, thanks to the layout-aware fusion attention, LANS further improves cross-modal fusion directed by point positions.
-The experimental results also demonstrate superiority of our LANS solver enhanced with layout awareness.
-However, our LANS is still limited to point primitives to carry out layout understanding.
-In the future, we will try to align higher-level geometric primitives to obtain better layout understanding and modal fusion.
+We propose a layout-aware neural solver LANS to understand complex layouts of plane geometry diagrams.
+Benefiting from the multimodal layout-aware pre-training, LANS is endowed with abilities of global relationship cognition and cross-modal point alignment.
+Thanks to layout-aware fusion attention, LANS further improves cross-modal fusion directed by point positions.
+The experimental results demonstrate the superiority of LANS enhanced with layout awareness.